Centenary Motorway: History

 This section was opened as a two-lane arterial road in 1964.
 It included a new crossing of the Brisbane River, known as the Centenary Bridge.
 The first section to be duplicated was from the Western Freeway to a proposed Kenmore Bypass.
 This was completed in 1984, and included a grade separation at Fig Tree Pocket.
 The bypass was never built.
 The Centenary Bridge, and the highway from there to the Mount Ommaney Roundabout, was widened to four lanes in 1987.
 In 1989, twin bridges over the Mount Ommaney Roundabout, and 1.4km of duplication to the existing Sumners Road interchange was completed.
-In 1994, the final section from Sumners Road to Ipswich Road was duplicated.
+In 1994, the final section from Sumners Road to Ipswich Road at Darra was duplicated.
 A roundabout interchange was constructed at the latter.